This event has been postponed to later in 2018. The new date will be posted when confirmed.

-Announcing this new seminar in 2018, in Athens, Greece.
+Announcing a new seminar in 2018, to be held at the beautiful Dimotiko Theatre in Piraeus, the port city near Athens.
 Catherine Faherty offers essential information and encouragement to parents, teachers, therapists, and autistic adults, titled Γνωθι Σ’αυτον (“Know Thyself”).
 It covers the rationale, along with practical strategies for parents, teachers, therapists, and autistic adults to nurture self-knowledge, mutual understanding, and self-advocacy.
 Since the 1990’s Catherine Faherty has championed autistic children’s rights to know themselves – and to speak for themselves.
-The seminar date is not yet confirmed and may be subject to change.

 by Catherine Faherty, written in 2010, remains valid – in fact essential – today.